Before you start

 Creators and contributors

-Figma allows you to choose who is listed as a creator of a file or plugin as part of the publishing process.
-This is a great way to recognize other people who have contributed to the file or plugin's development.
+Figma allows you to choose who is listed as a creator of a file, plugin, or widget as part of the publishing process.
+This is a great way to recognize other people who have contributed to the file, plugin's, or widget's development.

-- To qualify as a creator on a plugin, the contributor must have an existing Figma Community profile.
+- To qualify as a creator on a plugin or widget, the contributor must have an existing Figma Community profile.

 - To qualify as a creator on a file, the contributor must meet both the following criteria: